top of page

 ⚠️ Can I Do a Photoshoot Inside Sagrada Familia?

-Commercial photography is not permitted inside Sagrada Familia.
 If you enter with a large camera and attempt portrait-style shooting, you will almost certainly attract immediate attention from the staff.

 From my experience, I don’t recommend attempting any kind of photoshoot inside the basilica.The constant attention and restrictions tend to interrupt the flow and mood, which often takes away from the experience rather than adding to it.